TideGear/BoktaiSensor/README.md

   VDD35 pin to 5V.
 Keep everything at 3.3V logic.
 - GBA link port sockets/breakouts are sold separately; you can wire one directly to the XIAO pins listed above.
+- Use a proper GBA link cable (not an 8-bit Game Boy cable).
+Look for the mid-cable block/port found on official multi-play cables, and verify the plug has metal contacts for pins 2-6 (SO, SI, SD, SC, GND).
+Some cheap cables omit SO or SC and will not work.

 GBA LINK OUTPUT MODE:
 When GBA_LINK_ENABLED is true, the firmware outputs the current bar count as a